gogeekness/Terraform_Lustre/README.md

 * Linux envrionment, bash is used as a wraper script.
 * docker (docker engine) 27.3.0 or later
 * docker-compose 1.29.2 or later
-* Python 3.10 or later
+* Python 3.10 or later  (My servers have 3.11)
 * ToFu will be installed online into the container
-* Ansible 2.15 or above
+* Ansible 2.16 or above
+  * Ansible-core nees to be at or lower than 2.16 (There is a but with python less than 3.12)
   * Ansible Plugin aws_ec2 (or for other special plugin for Azure or other cloud provider)
   * Also suport packages are needed (install by pip / pip3)
     * boto3 >= 1.28.0